 - Not understanding their client’s goals.

 JC.
 Do you remember your first client?
-Looking back, do you wish you did anything different?
+Looking back, do you wish you did anything differently?

 JC.
-Besides TRX, what resources do you recommend personal trainers take a look at?
+Besides TRX, what resources do you recommend?

 JC.
 How can people find out more about you?